-The comfort of home, familiarity of surroundings with family members and friends is very important to people facing a life limiting illness.
+The comfort of home and familiarity of surroundings with family members and friends is very important to people facing a life limiting illness.
 Hospice Taranaki supports people at home, helping them to remain as independent as possible.

-Our community palliative care team of nurses in North and South Taranaki, doctors, counselor and volunteers provide practical support and telephone advice 24/7.
+Our community palliative care team of nurses in North, Central and South Taranaki, doctors, counsellor and volunteers provide practical support and telephone advice 24/7.
 Patient and family needs are assessed regularly and support provided to meet the need.

 The community service provides:

 - Home visits for patients living at home or in aged care facilities.

 - 24 hour phone access for advice and visits if needed - 06 753 7830.

 - Liaison with GP's and other health professionals involved with the patient's care.